When Systems Don’t Respond, Documentation Becomes Protection.

 Despite extensive documentation, inconsistent explanations and the absence of any meaningful service resolution, including after unilateral changes to his neurological medications public funding continued to flow in excess of $600,000 for the last 30 months even with the group home admitting they have not provided services to him since June 2023.

 At the same time, my brother had been residing safely with me since June 2023.
 Requests to support his care and safety at home were refused.
 Programs were denied.
 Services were blocked.
-Responsibility was deflected.

-This raises a fundamental question: who is the program serving—the individual, or the business contracted to deliver it?
+This raises a fundamental question: who is the program serving—the individual or the business contracted to deliver it?

 It is important to say this clearly: there are group homes and community support teams in Ontario that do this work with integrity and care and my brother is now supported by such a team.
 Seeing him live safely, participate fully in community life and experience genuine joy affirms what community inclusion should look like when it is done right.